 - If your school is not producing end Semester 1 report cards for Year 12 students, we will accept the student’s most recent progress report or report card.

 - USC’s Early Offer Guarantee enables Principals to approve those students they have assessed as having the necessary academic potential, talent and motivation to succeed at university for a guaranteed early offer to study at USC.

 - Provides an entry pathway to university for students who would benefit from the opportunity to complete a degree; for example, students who may not have opted to study for an ATAR or who may have other exceptional circumstances, such as medical or family issues, which may impact their ATAR result.

 - Builds tertiary aspirations for students who have the passion and motivation for further study but would benefit from additional academic skills development and preparation before commencing a Bachelor degree.
 This can be achieved through pathways such as Associate Degrees, Diplomas or the Tertiary Preparation Pathway (TPP).

-For more details on the recommended assessment see the Early Offer Guarantee Guidelines for Schools (PDF).
+For more details on the recommended assessment see the Early Offer Guarantee Guidelines for Schools.

-Once a school is registered the Principal is responsible for assessing applicants for the Early Offer Guarantee.
+The Principal or Principal delegate is responsible for assessing applicants for the Early Offer Guarantee.
 There is no limit on the number of applicants a school can approve.
 However, it is expected any student approved by your school:

 - is passing their Year 12 subjects